Shore Fishing on the Cardigan Bay Coast of

 Keeping your catch:

-There are new (as of 2018) regulations with respect to bass, which are as follows:
+Once again, there are new (as of 2019) regulations with respect to bass, which are as follows:

 * Minimum size remains at 42cm